Innovative Thinking, Infinite Humor: Humor Research of Large Language Models through Structured Thought Leaps: Experiments

 (1) Oogiri-GO \citep{zhong2024let}.
-In the "Oogiri game", participants need to give unexpected and humorous responses to given images, text, or both.
-This game requires a sudden burst of insight and strong associative thinking for the given context, and provides an ideal platform for evaluating the “Leap-of-Thought” (LoT) ability of large language models.
-Similar to the processing method of CLoT, we randomly select $95\%$ of the samples to construct the training dataset, and the remaining $5\%$ form the test dataset for validation and analysis.
-And also inspired by CLoT, we use GPT-4o to imitate the ground truth response to form a pair of comparison data.
+In the "Oogiri game", participants are required to give unexpected and humorous responses to given images, text, or both.
+This game demands a sudden burst of insight and strong associative thinking within the given context.
+Similar to the processing method of CLoT \citep{zhong2024let}, we randomly select 95\% of the samples to construct the training dataset, and the remaining 5\% is used to form the test dataset for validation and analysis.

-(2) SemEval-2021 Task 7 \cite{meaney2021semeval}.
-This dataset contains labels and ratings collected from a balanced age group ranging from 18 to 70 years old.
-The data relevant to our purpose includes: Humor Discrimination: Whether the text would be considered humorous (for an average user).
-This is a binary label.
-Humor Rating: If the text is classified as humorous, predict its degree of humor (for an average user).
-The values vary between 0 and 5.
-As above, take the samples of humor discrimination as the comparison data for easy cases, and take the data of humor rating as hard cases.
-The training dataset and test set are built in the same way.

-(3) SemEval-2020 Task 7 \citep{hossain-etal-2020-semeval}.
-The dataset of this task contains news headlines in which short edits have been made to make them funny.
-The funniness of these edited headlines is rated through crowdsourcing.
-This task includes two subtasks.
-The first subtask is to estimate the funniness degree of headlines on a humor scale ranging from 0 to 3.
-The second subtask is to predict, for two edited versions of the same original headline, which one is the funnier version.
-The data construction method is the same as that of 'SemEval-2021 Task 7'.

-(4) In-house Data.
-We use internal data that includes preference scores and organize these scores accordingly.
-For easy cases, we select comments with the highest and lowest scores as comparison data.
-For hard cases, we choose comments with smaller score differences.
-The test data is structured in the same manner.

-\textbf{Tasks.} Inspired by the task design in CLoT\citep{zhong2024let}, we develop multiple choice questions of varying degrees of difficulty are used to test the judgement ability of the model.
-Abbreviated as $mTn$, these questions require large language models to select $n$ humorous responses from $m$ options given an input.
-Here, we construct four types of $mTn$ questions, including $2T1$, $3T1$, $4T1$, and hard case $2T1$. $2T1$ represents two options, namely the response with the highest score and the response with the lowest score (generally equal to 0), which is also humor discrimination.
-The hard case $2T1$ is a choice between responses with relatively close scores. $3T1$ and $4T1$ add responses with intermediate scores respectively.
-For these questions, their difficulty gradually increases and they are diverse to ensure comprehensive evaluation.
-The top-1 accuracy is the evaluation metric.
-We did not specifically set up a ranking test task because our hard case multiple-choice questions can to some extent represent the ability of ranking.